The Fifth Season (novel): Syenite

-Syenite, a rising orogene star in the Fulcrum, is forcibly partnered with Alabaster, the most powerful living orogene, in order to conceive a child with him on a business trip to the countryside.
+Syenite, a rising orogene star in the Fulcrum, is forcibly partnered with Alabaster, the most powerful living orogene, in order to conceive a child with him while on a mission to the countryside.
 Though they loathe each other, they have no choice in the matter.
 As they travel to their destination, Alabaster frequently alludes to hidden knowledge about the obelisks, strange crystals the size of buildings that drift amongst the clouds.
 They are assumed by most to be inert leftovers from a long-dead civilization.

 Along the way, Alabaster shows her one of the node stations that the Fulcrum has positioned around the Stillness.
 Officially, each contains an orogene whose job it is to constantly quell small earthquakes that could endanger the larger continent, and it is assumed to be dull work.
-Alabaster reveals the reality, which is that the orogenes in the nodes have all been mutilated and lobotomized from an early age, to allow them to quell quakes by instinct but subjecting them to constant agony and suffering.
-Alabaster reveals that the boy in this node is one of his offspring, that many of the orogenes in nodes are also his, all with the same strength he has, and yet there are almost no other at his level in the Fulcrum.
+Alabaster reveals the truth, which is that the orogenes in the nodes have all been mutilated and lobotomized from an early age, causing them to quell all quakes by instinct, but leaving them barely alive.
+Alabaster implies that the boy in this node is one of his offspring, along with many of the orogenes in other nodes, as they mostly inherit the same strength he does, and yet there are almost no other at his level in the Fulcrum.
 Syenite is horrified by the discovery.